moskalva/G1/docs/Kanban.md

 - *[PilotSeat]* change pilot seat screens (???)

 # Done
+- introduce ship type on server
+- fog of war:
+	- do(do not) propagate ships based on ship parameters (both own and neighbor)
 - avoid propagating duplicate states from different sectors
 - handle disconnects:
 	- Handle in-activity on a client (if neighbor not updated for some time drop them)